-The Associate in Applied Science in Architectural and Civil Engineering Technology prepares graduates for entry within the A/E/C field which supports architects; landscape architects; land planners; municipal and state engineers; environmental, civil, structural, mechanical, and electrical engineers; interior designers; surveyors; facilities managers; fabricators; designer-builders; and suppliers.
-Graduates become members of the global infrastructure of design and construction in roles as architectural and engineering technologists, CAD designers, specifiers, estimators, construction management technologists, contractors, and surveying technicians.
+The Associate in Applied Science in Architectural Studies prepares graduates for entry within the A/E/C field which supports architects; landscape architects; land planners; municipal and state engineers; environmental, structural, mechanical, and electrical engineers; interior designers; facilities managers; fabricators; designerbuilders; and suppliers.
+Graduates become members of the global infrastructure of design and construction in roles as architectural and engineering designers, CAD drafters, construction management technologists, and contractors.
 This program prepares graduates in research and design towards document preparation covering design topics in residential and commercial building and site.
-Courses cover areas in site civil and landscape, architectural, interiors, structural, mechanical electrical, project management, estimating, and scheduling.
+Courses cover areas in site and landscape design, architectural, interiors, structural, mechanical and electrical systems.